 2-1-2.
-19-Inch Wiring Closet Rail Installing
+Installing Chassis to a 19-Inch Wiring Closet Rail

 Caution: Allow a proper spacing and proper air ventilation for the cooling fan at both sides of the chassis.

 - ⇒ Wear a grounding device for electrostatic discharge. - ⇒ Screw the mounting accessory to the front side of the switch (See Fig. 2-2). - ⇒ Place the Chassis into the 19-inch wiring closet rail and locate it at the proper position.
 Then, fix the Chassis by screwing it.